 • Research at a petrochemical company with the intent of using the data collected as a basis for a thesis

 Note: You CANNOT participate in CPT unless you have completed one academic year or two semesters as a full-time student.

-1. Meet with their academic adviser and explain that, in order to be authorized to work off campus, international students must be registered for a course which is connected to the work (see “Requirements” above).
-The adviser should guide the student in finding a suitable internship and in choosing a course which would qualify for CPT.
+1. Meet with their academic adviser and explain that, in order to be authorized to work off-campus, international students must be registered for a course that is connected to the work (see “Requirements” above).
+The adviser should guide the student in finding a suitable internship and in choosing a course that would qualify for CPT.

 2. Once offered a job, get written confirmation from the prospective employer.
 The job offer letter must be on company letterhead and must include the following:

 • Location (city and state) of work

 • Start date and end date of employment (if you have questions, contact CGE)